manh9011/PianoReader/README.md

 ## 🎵 Example Workflow

-1. Load a Synthesia MP4 at 60 fps.
+1. Load a Synthesia MP4 (60 fps recommended for high accuracy).
 2. Adjust **Keyboard Top** and **Key Number** to align with the on-screen keyboard.
 3. Configure **Color Deviation** until pressed keys are detected correctly.
 4. Set **Start Frame** and **Stop Frame** to trim silence.